khoin/2048fm/README.md

 2048b FM
 =====

-## More Intense
+## Less bytes?

-A more intense version of this is 1kilobyte, can be found here: [khoin/1kfm](https://github.com/khoin/1kfm)
+Smaller version of this is 1kilobyte, can be found here: [khoin/1kfm](https://github.com/khoin/1kfm)

 ## What is this?
 This is a FM (PM) synthesizer that runs in your web browser.
 Its file size is 2048bytes (index.html).
 You can check out the commented source in uncompressed.html.